spinkube/documentation/content/en/docs/spin-operator/tutorials/running-locally.md

 Forwarding from [::1]:8083 -> 80
 ```

-Run the following command, in a different terminal window:
+In a fresh terminal, run the following command:

 ```console
 curl localhost:8083/hello